Birmingham honors lives lost in 16th Street Baptist Church bombing, reopens parsonage museum - NewsBreak

 “Addie Mae, Denise, Carole and Cynthia, we honor your names,” Gaile Pugh Greene said as she delivered the service’s litany.

 Their lives were cut short, and more than a dozen others were injured when the KKK bombed the building in 1963.
-Nearly 60 years later, the community looks back on that tragedy.Georgia officials suspect foul play for missing Swiss man, last seen 30 years ago in Atlanta
+Nearly 60 years later, the community looks back on that tragedy.Rage Against the Machine guitarist Tom Morello shows support for miners on strike in Alabama

 “We are remembering today a dark chapter in the history of Birmingham and the history of America,” Pastor Tony Evans said.